telerik/fiddler-everywhere-docs/capture-traffic/capture-browser-traffic.md

 ## Capturing from Other Browsers

-While the independent browser capturing works only with Chromium-based browsers, Fiddler can still capture traffic from virtually any browser application that respects the Fiddler proxy.
-To capture traffic from browsers like Safari, Mozilla Firefox, or even from Chromium browswers (that are not started as independent instances from within Fiddler Everywhere) then you can utilize the Fiddler's [system capturing mode]({%slug capture-system-traffc%}) or the explicit capturing mode.
+While the independent browser capturing works only with Chromium-based browsers, Fiddler can capture traffic from virtually any browser application that respects the Fiddler proxy.
+To capture traffic from browsers like Safari, Mozilla Firefox, or even from Chromium browsers (that are not started as independent instances from within Fiddler Everywhere) then you can use the Fiddler's [system capturing mode]({%slug capture-system-traffc%}) or the explicit capturing mode.